emotional-cities/data-share/README.md

 # README
 ## Objectives
 This document provides instructions to share data, in the context of the [eMOTIONAL Cities](https://cordis.europa.eu/project/id/945307) project.

 The objetive is to curate a data repository, with sample information which can be used for development purposes. **This is not intended to be a replacement for the Spatial Data Infrastructure, where the research data will be stored and shared!**

+## Important Information
+**Data should always be accompanied by metadata**.
+You should create one metadata record for each submited dataset, using either the metadata survey form or the equivalent spreadsheet.
+Please get in touch, if you are not sure how to access any of these.

+When you submit both data and metadata, please create an [issue](https://github.com/emotional-cities/data-share/issues/new/choose) on the issue tracker, letting us know you have added data.

+The cutoff date for adding datasets is the **28th of every month**.
+Datasets added until 00:01:00 CEST of the 28th will be ingested on the following month.
+You will be notified on your issue, once the datasets are available.

 ## Technology
 The repository is hosted on [Amazon Web Services (AWS)](https://aws.amazon.com/), using the [Simple Storage Service (S3)](https://aws.amazon.com/s3/).
 It is secured using the [AWS Identity and Access Management (IAM)](https://aws.amazon.com/iam/).